-The governing board or authorized designee approved stewardship and capital asset disposals during the fiscal year, and the District removed the assets from the corresponding list and disposed of them in accordance with A.A.C.
-R7-2-1131.
+PC08 The governing board or authorized designee approved stewardship and capital asset disposals during the fiscal year, and the District removed the assets from the corresponding list and disposed of them in accordance with A.A.C.
+R7-2-1131. disposed of them in accordance with A.A.C.
+R7-2-1151.